godotengine/godot-docs/classes/class_canvasitem.rst

 :ref:`TextureRepeat<enum_CanvasItem_TextureRepeat>` **TEXTURE_REPEAT_DISABLED** = ``1``

 The texture does not repeat.
+Sampling the texture outside its extents will result in "stretching" of the edge pixels.
+You can avoid this by ensuring a 1-pixel fully transparent border on each side of the texture.

 .. _class_CanvasItem_constant_TEXTURE_REPEAT_ENABLED: